Is Serger Vs Overlock Stitch The Same Thing? Yes, But Different Nations Calls It differently

 Updated:

-When I was searching for a sewing machine, two names kept coming up: serger and overlock.
-At first, I thought serger vs overlock stitch were two totally different machines—but turns out, they’re actually the same thing! 😅
+When I was searching for a sewing machine, two names kept coming up: serger and overlock. (mock stitch) At first, I thought serger vs overlock stitch were two totally different machines—but turns out, they’re actually the same thing! 😅

 The difference?
 It’s just the name, depending on where you live.